-I thoroughly enjoyed this half-day easy hike from Brisighella to the Rifugio Carnè, and the lovely views on the Apennines.
-Along the way, you’ll see the third hill and the Monticino Sanctuary and the old gypsum quarries, you’ll follow the path through bushes and woods until you reach the Carnè Hut, where you can eat and also sleep.
+During my short stay in Brisighella, I thoroughly enjoyed the half-day easy hike to the Rifugio Carnè, and the lovely views on the Apennines.
+Along the way, you’ll see the third spur, dominated by the Monticino Sanctuary, and the old gypsum quarries.
+You’ll walk on the path through bushes and woods until you reach the Carnè Hut, where you can eat and also sleep.

-Having started hiking late in the morning, I arrived at lunchtime and treated myself with a delicious course of Tagliatelle al ragù di Mora Romagnola, a typical and rare local pig which gives the sauce a heavenly taste.
+Having started hiking late in the morning, I arrived at lunchtime.
+I treated myself to a delicious course of Tagliatelle al ragù di Mora Romagnola, a typical and rare local pig that gives the sauce a heavenly taste.

-On the way back to Brisighella, rather than taking the same path I followed a different route (unfortunately, part of it is on tarmac), which offers lovely sights of the surrounding hills, and arrives at the castle, appearing from a different and charming perspective.
+On the way back to Brisighella, rather than taking the same path I followed a different route (unfortunately, part of it is on tarmac), which offers lovely sights of the surrounding hills.
+The trail leads to the castle, which appears from a different and charming perspective.

-Indeed, there are more things to do in Brisighella which I did not experience, like taking a cooking class or having a longer hike in the regional park.
+Indeed, there are more things to do in Brisighella which I did not experience, like taking a cooking class or having a longer hike in the Vena del Gesso regional park.

 That means only one thing: I’ll be back!

 + + + + +